deviodigital/download-renewals-for-woocommerce/README.txt

 *   English
 *   Spanish

-If you'd like to translate this plugin into your own language, we always enjoy pull requests in the (https://github.com/deviodigital/download-renewals-for-woocommerce)[github repo].
+If you'd like to translate this plugin into your own language, we accept and enjoy pull requests at the [github repo](https://github.com/deviodigital/download-renewals-for-woocommerce).

 == Installation ==